‘One Punch Man’ Season 2, Episode 3 Recap, Spoilers: Saitama Knocks Out God-Level Threat Garou With One Hit

-One Punch Man Season 2 Episode 3 started with Bang, a Class-S Rank 3 hero with a nickname Silver Fang, ordering one of his students, Charanko, to leave his dojo.
+One Punch Man Season 2 Episode 3 started with Bang, a Class-S Rank 3 hero with the nickname Silver Fang, ordering one of his students, Charanko, to leave his dojo.
 Charanko was then shown telling the story to Genos, Saitama, King, and Blizzard.
 Genos told Charanko that Garou could be the reason why Bang decided to send him away.

 As revealed in the latest episode of One Punch Man, the Hero Association decided to ask the Class-S heroes for help in dealing with Garou, whom they considered as a God-level threat.
 Since Garou was his former student, Bang volunteered to hunt him himself.
 Though he knew his strengths and weaknesses, Bang isn’t in any way underestimating Garou.